 Amending Article 4, Table 4.2 Accessory Uses as follows.
 Service facilities associated with automotive sales lots (new or used) is allowed as an accessory use with a Special Use Permit (SU) under General Business (BG).
-Outdoor Storage associated with garden supply center, plant nursery and greenhouse is allowed as a Special Use with Restrictions (SU-R) under Highway Service Business (HSB).
+Outdoor Storage associated with garden supply center, of the City of Sugar Hill, Georgia plant nursery and greenhouse is allowed as a Special Use with Restrictions (SU-R) under Highway Service Business (HSB).
 Outdoor storage associated with garden supply center, plant nursery and green house is allowed with restrictions (A-R) under General Business (BG).